btcpayserver/btcpayserver-doc/docs/Wallet.md

 Wallet re-scan requires access to the full node which means that this function is only available for server owners.

-Users who use a third party host should use a newly generated xpub key and also use an external wallet like Electrum which allows them to increase the gap limit.
+Users who use a third-party host should use a newly generated xpub key and also use an external wallet like Electrum which allows them to increase the gap limit.

 ### PSBT

-In the **Partially Signed Bitcoin Transactions** (PSBT) tab, you can upload and decode any PSBT, for example an earlier signed PSBT from external wallet and broadcast it via BTCPay Wallet.
+In the **Partially Signed Bitcoin Transactions** (PSBT) tab, you can upload and decode any PSBT.
+For example, a signed PSBT from your external wallet can be broadcast via BTCPay Wallet.
 For more information on PSBT [check this link](./ColdCardWallet.md#spending-from-btcpay-server-wallet-with-coldcard-psbt).

 ### Settings